zwirektech/hello-world-git-learn-test-repository/README.md

-# The purpose of this repository is to learn git.
+## The purpose of this repository is to learn git.
+### It is free and open for all contributors
 The idea is to create a few text files for anyone to edit.
 First one is country.txt
 Feel free to add more lines in this file to introduce yourself.

 Second is city.txt
 Use one line per developer.

 Add any other topic files for people to fill-in, edit, stage, commit and push.
 Favorite food, car, music, etc ?
 Just use the same convention for every file - use one line for one person.
+Create new files and learn how to use git.